-- 1) As defined in The IIA Glossary, the purpose of the internal audit activity is to provide "independent, objective assurance and consulting services designed to add value and improve an organization's operations.
-The internal audit activity helps an organization accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of governance, risk management and control processes." - 2) Per the Standards, assurance services involve the internal auditor's objective assessment of evidence to provide opinions or conclusions regarding an entity, operation, function, process, system, or other subject matters.
-Accordingly, The IIA Glossary defines assurance services as an objective examination of evidence for the purpose of providing an independent assessment on governance, risk management, and control processes for the organization. - a) The nature and scope of an assurance engagement are determined by the internal auditor. - b) Generally, three parties are participants in assurance services: - i) The process owner (i.e., the person or group directly involved with the entity, operation, function, process, system, or other subject matter), - ii) The internal auditor (i.e., the person or group making the assessment), and - iii) The user (i.e., the person or group using the assessment). - c) Assurance services include performing financial, performance, compliance, system security, and due diligence engagements.
+The purpose of the internal audit activity is to provide "independent, objective assurance and consulting services designed to add value and improve an organization's operations.

+The internal audit activity helps an organization accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of governance, risk management and control processes" (The IIA Glossary).

+There are two general types of internal audit activities: assurance services and consulting services.

+- Assurance services involve the internal auditor's objective assessment of evidence to provide opinions or conclusions regarding an entity, operation, function, process, system, or other subject matters.
+It is an objective examination of evidence for the purpose of providing an independent assessment of governance, risk management, and control processes for the organization. - The nature and scope of an assurance engagement are determined by the internal auditor. - Generally, the process owner, the internal auditor, and the user are the three participants in assurance services. - 1.
+The process owner is the person or group directly involved with the entity, operation, function, process, system, or other subject matter. - 2.
+The internal auditor is the person or group making the assessment). - 3.
+The user is the person or group using the assessment. - Examples of assurance services include - Financial - Performance - Compliance - System security - Due diligence

-- 3) Per the Standards, consulting services are advisory in nature and are generally performed at the specific request of an engagement client.
-Accordingly, The IIA Glossary defines consulting services as activities intended to add value and improve an organization's governance, risk management, and control processes without the internal auditor assuming management responsibility. - The nature and scope of the consulting engagement are subject to agreement with the engagement client. - b) Generally, two parties are participants in consulting services: - i) The internal auditor (i.e., the person or group offering the advice) - When performing consulting services, the internal auditor should maintain objectivity and not assume management responsibility. - ii) The engagement client (i.e., the person or group seeking and receiving the advice) - c) Consulting services include providing counsel, advice, facilitation, and training.
+- 2. Consulting services are advisory in nature and generally are performed at the specific request of an engagement client.
+Consulting services are activities intended to add value and improve an organization's governance, risk management, and control processes without the internal auditor's assumption of management responsibility. - The nature and scope of the consulting engagement are subject to agreement with the engagement client. - Generally, the internal auditor and the engagement client are the two participants in consulting services. - 1.
+The internal auditor is the person or group offering the advice. - When performing consulting services, the internal auditor should maintain objectivity and not assume management responsibility. - 2.
+The engagement client is the person or group seeking and receiving the advice. - Consulting services include providing counsel, advice, facilitation, and training.

-b.
 Authority